AWS-Devops-Projects/devops/README.md

 The aim behind this project is to offer the community with enough information to raise awareness and spread knowledge in the aforementioned areas.

-This project is open source, and is the result of a joint effort between the DevOps unit members at [CME](https://gotocme.com).

 # Table Of Contents

 1. [Kubernetes](./Kubernetes)